 As humans, we all like to see other human faces in marketing campaigns.
 Whether we consciously prefer such a campaign or not, subconsciously, we are all attracted to the human factor; especially human faces.
-Having photos (or videos) of people in hero images enables visitors to experience a deeper level of connection with your website and, therefore, your business.
+Having photos (or videos) of people in hero in web design enables visitors to experience a deeper level of connection with your website and, therefore, your business.
 That can give you legitimacy and trustworthiness within your audience.
 It’s natural, so if circumstances allow it, use it in your web design.
 However, avoid using stock photos; they look cold, artificial, and impersonal, creating the exact opposite effect.

 Evoke emotions in your audience

 We have already mentioned emotions throughout this article, so how significant is their contribution to establishing communication with your website’s visitors?
 Well, the truth is, it’s pretty big.
 While logic and rationality play a part in both the way you present your business and the way visitors perceive it, none of that is ever devoid of emotional background.
 The more you manage to make your audience feel your ideas and your message, instead of just thinking about them, the more they will connect to your brand on a deeper level and the more trust you will build.